apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

     Would require other passes to be aware of where a buffer was first defined, in order to add it to the appropriate location.

+- What arguments should the function passed to `transform_layout` accept?

+  In these examples, `N` is the number of dimensions of the array, prior to the transformation.

+  Option 3 is preferred.

+  - Option 1: Accept a list of length `N`.
+Each element of the list is a variable corresponding to a coordinate in the input tensor.

+    This would be the simplest python implementation, but would require additional configuration to have named variables in the mapping.

+  - Option 2: Accept `N` named positional arguments (`func(i,j,k)`), where each argument is a variable corresponding to a coordinate in the input tensor.

+    This follows the usual method of defining the `fcompute` function passed to `te.compute`.
+This also allows the named variables to be used as the names in TIR, improving readability.

+    However, this wouldn't allow utility functions that define transformations that apply to an arbitrary number of indices, such as a layout transformation that changes the last index, while leaving the other `N-1` indices untouched.

+  - Option 3: Accept either `N` named positional arguments (`func(i,j,k)`), or a variable number of arguments (`func(*indices)`).

+    This follows the same convention as the `fcompute` function passed to `te.compute`.
+This would allow either an explicit listing of all indices as named arguments, or an arbitrary number of indices.

 # Prior art